Finitary codings for the random-cluster model and other infinite-range monotone models: Construction of codings via coupling-from-the-past

 It is straightforward to check that, for any $\omega \in \Omega^+$, $s' \in S$ and $a \in (a_*(\omega,v,s'),a^*(\omega,v,s'))$,

 Therefore, choosing an arbitrarily $s_0 \in S$, we may now define $F$ by

 where

-We note that $\cA'$ has Lebesgue measure one as its complement is the countable union of Lebesgue measure zero sets.
+This choice of $\cA'$ ensures that $F(\omega,v,a)$ is well defined; we note that $\cA'$ has Lebesgue measure one as its complement is the countable union of Lebesgue measure zero sets.
 Using that the upwards specification is monotone and $\Gamma$-invariant, it follows from the definition of $F$ that~\eqref{eq:FPlusMon} and~\eqref{eq:FPlusStabInvariant} hold.
 To see that~\eqref{eq:FPlusDef} holds, note that

 For any $v \in \VV$ and $a \in \cA$, we define

 by

 Note that~\eqref{eq:FPlusStabInvariant} implies that $F_{v,a}(\omega)=F_{\gamma v,a}(\gamma \omega)$ for $\gamma \in \Gamma$ and $\omega \in \Omega^+$.